kentcdodds/old-kentcdodds.com/content/blog/how-to-make-the-most-out-of-conferences/index.md

 author: Kent C. Dodds
 description: _Some specific things you can do as a conference attendee_
 keywords:
-  - Conference
+  - career
-  - Software Development
+  - web development
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [rawpixel](https://unsplash.com/photos/75AhQoP-DW0) on